AceCentre/assistivetechnology.org.uk/README.md

-# assistivetechnology.co.uk
+# assistivetechnology.org.uk

-Static site holding page
+Static site for AT services page